sebawita/KinveyChat/Tutorial/tutorial-02-first-conversation.md

 ## Setting up the first conversation

-There is also the missing piece of: how did the chatbot know to respond with: *"This is conversation 1"* to *"Conversation 1"*?
+In the previous chapter you've used one of the generated conversations, but you might be wondering: how did the chatbot know to respond with: *"This is conversation 1"* to *"Conversation 1"*?

 You will solve this puzzle by creating your first conversation.